-All of the endowment funds are pooled for investment purposes.
+All of the endowment and quasi-endowment funds are pooled for investment purposes.
 Each fund shares proportionally in any recognized or unrecognized capital gains and losses and in any other net earnings generated by those investments.
-The Fund intends to retain accumulated earnings generated by the quasi-endowment fund until the principal and accumulated earnings reach \$5,000,000 at fiscal year-end unless earlier earnings distributions are otherwise expressly requested by a specific donor of the endowed fund (or the Executive Committee of the Fund as allowed by a donor).
+During fiscal year 2014, the IMSA Fund modified its intention to retain accumulated earnings generated by the quasi-endowment fund until the principal and accumulated earnings reach \$5,000,000 at fiscal year-end, unless earlier earnings distributions are otherwise expressly requested by the originator of a specific endowed fund (or the Executive Committee of the Fund as allowed by a donor).
 No earnings will be distributed until 12 months after an endowed fund reaches \$20,000.
-Once the quasi-endowment fund attains this goal, an annual spending draw will be calculated for the endowment for the following fiscal year.